Registrationwala

-How Your Business Structure Is Impacts The Taxes You Pay
+How Different Business Structures Impact the Taxes You Pay

 • Dushyant Sharma

-Both kinds of partnerships; LLP or a simple partnership firm are taxed as separate entities.
-Based on certain restrictions, salaries, bonus, commission and remuneration paid to the partner can be deducted.
 Upon paying interest to the partner, the firm can claim a deduction of that interest.
-The partner is allowed a maximum interest rate of 12%.
+The partner can receive a maximum interest rate of 12%.

 Cess